mnoukhov/gradescope-autograder-template/README.md

 check assignment 0 for an example, it was created with `./make_assignment.sh assignment0 solution.py`

 ## updating the assignment
+to make assignment updating easier, we can submit an assignment test once and from then on have the newest version pulled from github every time the test is run, this is why we use the `deploy_key` that will let gradescope read the repo

-because we're using the github `deploy_key` you just need to push your changes to this repo and that's it!
+So you just need to push your changes to this repo and that's it!
 No need to interact with gradescope, all changes you make to your repo will be pulled by gradescope before autograding

-the only time you should need to re-run `make_assignment.sh` and reupload the assignment on gradescope is if you change the name of the assignment (`$name`) or the name of the solution (`$solution`)
+The only time you should need to re-run `make_assignment.sh` and reupload the assignment on gradescope is if you change the name of the assignment (`$name`) or the name of the solution (`$solution`)